Andy3770/Andy3770/README.md

 - 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently learning machine learning and express.js.
 - 💞️ I’m looking to internship opportunities to learn and develop my programming skills.
-- 📫 How to reach me.
+- 📫 How to reach me by https://www.linkedin.com/in/andy-tan-5a14a71ba .

 <!---
 Andy3770/Andy3770 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.